Off to Julian

-We finally sat down to lunch in town and enjoyed some comfort food and of course dessert featuring apple pie a la mode.
+Back in town, we sat down to lunch and enjoyed some comfort food and of course dessert featuring apple pie a la mode.
 The alluring aroma of apples and cinnamon in the restaurant was worth the drive alone.

 As we explored more of the area around Julian, we were amazed on how pretty it was.
 In fact the drive up to Julian is beautiful with its trees and green meadows scattered about along the way.
 Old and unique farm houses dot the area as well as cabins hidden behind the tree tops.
 It is a relaxing drive in the country and provides some great photo opportunities.

 Surprisingly, there were quite a few wine tasting rooms on the way back from Julian.
 Grapevines could be seen sharing the land with the soon to be harvested apple trees.